ifm/developerportal/v1.4.32/_sources/ODS/Performance/TOFArtifacts/ods_tof_artifacts.md.txt

 To thoroughly test crosstalk, we recommend running tests with a full fleet of robots.
 Crosstalk might occur only in specific geometrical configurations, and these situations are easier to pinpoint when multiple robots are involved, at various distances and angles.

 3. Ambient light:
 In cases where the vehicle is expected to drive along large windows, or partially outside, we recommend validating ODS performances in those conditions as well.
-Sunlight creates additional noise, which in turns results in slightly reduced range, and it is important to understand how this impact obstacle detection for the user's specific environment and targeted obstacles.
+Sunlight creates additional noise, which in turns results in slightly reduced range, and it is important to understand how this impacts obstacle detection for the user's specific environment and targeted obstacles.